RobbyBourne1/Mad-Libs/README.md

 var nouns = ["turtle", "book", "tomato"];
 var phrases = ["loves rock and roll", "was eaten by a lion", "walked across the street"];

-// Declare your madlibs function below this line: function madlibs(people, verbs, nouns, phrases){
+function madlibs(people, verbs, nouns, phrases){
   return person + " " + verb + " about the " + noun + " who " + phrase + ".";
 }